google/WebFundamentals/src/content/en/updates/2016/06/2-cookie-handoff.md

 all of the network requests your page is making and perform the token swapping just like mobile apps do.

-Much of the time your server will already have an endpoint used by mobile apps to obtain a new short-lived token, typically using the OAuth protocol.
+Much of the time your server already has an endpoint used by mobile apps to obtain a new short-lived token, typically using the OAuth protocol.
 To enable the above pattern on the web, that endpoint just needs to be updated to understand when it is being called by a service worker, and then return a new